Rugwiroparfait/NoteExtension/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Open a pull request.

 ---

+## Icon Attribution

+The icons used in this project are sourced from [Flaticon](https://www.flaticon.com).
+Please ensure compliance with Flaticon's licensing terms when reusing or distributing these assets.

+---